flyingyizi/embeddedCppUTestDemo/readme.md

     }
     ```
 19. start debug session
-20. enable ITM port 0 in your SWV console, start tracing and resume run the debug. notes, nucleo-f103rb is 64Mhz, nucleo-f4 is 168Mhz
+20. enable ITM port 0 in your SWV console, start tracing and resume run the debug. notes： nucleo-f103rb is core clock 64Mhz and SWO clock 1000k, nucleo-f4 is is core clock 100Mhz and SWO clock 1000k
 21. you should get follwing ouput in your SWV console, start tracing and run the debug
 ```text
 ..\src\test.cpp:16: error: Failure in TEST(FirstTestGroup, FirstTest)